-The Leavenworth County Emergency Operations Center (EOC) develops an After-Action Report (AAR) to assess response effectiveness and identify areas for improvement.
+• The Leavenworth County Emergency Operations Center (EOC) develops an After-Action Report (AAR) to assess response effectiveness and identify areas for improvement.

-- Input from first responders, facility operators, and community stakeholders is incorporated to refine emergency plans. - Corrective Action Plans (CAPs) are implemented into training programs and emergency plans to address identified gaps.

-- Leavenworth County Emergency Management works with local organizations and non-profits to provide recovery resources, including: - o Temporary housing assistance. - Financial aid for affected businesses and residents. - o Counseling services for those experiencing trauma from the incident. - Community meetings and updates on recovery efforts are held to maintain transparency and public trust.
+- Input from first responders, facility operators, and community stakeholders is incorporated to refine emergency plans. - Corrective Action Plans (CAPs) are implemented into training programs and emergency plans to address identified gaps. - 6.
+Community Support and Recovery Resources - Leavenworth County Emergency Management works with local organizations and non-profits to provide recovery resources, including: - Temporary housing assistance. - o Financial aid for affected businesses and residents. - Counseling services for those experiencing trauma from the incident. - Community meetings and updates on recovery efforts are held to maintain transparency and public trust.